MRU-CSIS-3512-001-202301-ASG/the-project-resources/functional-requirements.md

 ## General Requirements

-- [ ] No jQuery, React, or any such 3rd-party JS libraries are used.
+- [ ] <sup>e</sup> No jQuery, React, or any such 3rd-party JS libraries are used.
-- [ ] All code you don't create yourself is referenced in your code as comments.
+- [ ] <sup>e</sup> All code you don't create yourself is referenced in your code as comments.
 If it's code you found online, it should only be a few (like 3 to 5) lines and you should include a link to where you found it.
 If you use code that was created through the help of a peer, cite them.
 You do not have to cite code you've been given in tutorials or lectures. **Egregious examples of academic dishonesty have the potential to give you a big fat zero on this assignment.
 Neither of us wants that.**
-- [ ] Any database work must be done using PDO, not mysqli.
+- [ ] <sup>e</sup> Any database work must be done using PDO, not mysqli.
-- [ ] All database queries involving `$_GET` or `$_POST` data must use prepared statements.
+- [ ] <sup>e</sup> All database queries involving `$_GET` or `$_POST` data must use prepared statements.

 ## Requirements for All Pages

 - [ ] All pages have zero errors when validated by the [W3C Markup Validation Service](https://validator.w3.org/s).
 (Warnings are OK, though not great.
 I'd spend _some_ effort to remove them - but their presence will NOT affect your mark!)
+  > _**Aside**: If you're using a framework that's causing the errors, then those errors are OK, because they're not your faul._
 - [ ] All pages look reasonable at Mobile L and Laptop L sizes on Google Chrome.
     > _**Aside**: This isn't because I'm a Google fanboy, or because other sizes are not important.
 It's because I need to limit options, lest testing your pages becomes a nightmare for both of us._